koliseoapi/help/content/talks/agenda.md

 ## Creating a random assignment of talks

 Once you have created the agenda structure (days, tracks and slots), you can create a random assignment of talks to help you get started.
-Go to the **Actions** tab and click the **Assign empty slots** button.
-This will randomly assign a talk to every empty slot.
+Go to the **Actions** tab and click the **Assign empty slots** button to randomly assign a talk to every empty slot.

 Assigned slots will not be modified, so you can use this as an easy way to fill any empty slots easily.
-You can modify the results later manually.
+You can adjust the results later manually.

 ## Publish